tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/控制台指南/存储桶管理/子账号访问存储桶列表_intl_en.md

 ![](https://main.qcloudimg.com/raw/1fe816fae295dc4a087354d701fcd941.png)
 3. After confirming that the region and the access path are correct, click **OK** to add the path to the authorized bucket or an object in it.
 ![](https://main.qcloudimg.com/raw/1bef930d904b582ad4629603a390b6f6.png)
-4. Click **File List** on the right, and you can see the object(s) to which the sub-account has been granted access.
+4. Click **Objects** on the right, and you can see the object(s) to which the sub-account has been granted access.

 ## Adding a Preset Policy